New York Branch offers you three types of term deposits:

 There are two options for payment of interest; interest at periodical intervals (non-cumulative) or interest on maturity (cumulative).
 Interest at periodical intervals will be paid at quarterly intervals.
 Cumulative interest will be compounded at quarterly intervals and paid along with the principal on maturity date.

 Interest earned during the calendar year is reported to the Internal Revenue Service in the year in which the interest is paid.

 Interest and principal can be paid only to the account holders.

 The principal amount of CD cannot usually be withdrawn before the maturity date, unless the Bank consents to the withdrawal as a special case.
 We may require that all holders of a joint account authorize a premature withdrawal of the principal from a CD account.
 Partial withdrawal is not permitted.
 The penalty for early withdrawals of CD is as follows:

 |Term of Deposit||No. of Days for Which Interest will be Recovered|

 |14 days||14 days|

 |1 month to less than 1 year||30 days|

 The penalty will be calculated at the interest rate of the deposit.
-The penalty will be applied irrespective of the period that the CD has remained with the Bank, and may result in a reduction of principal.
+The penalty will be applied irrespective of the period that the CD has remained with the Bank.
 A penalty will not be charged if the account holder dies or is declared legally incompetent.